1-800-275-4279

 Even a small dent can be costly to fix.
 According to the National Safety Council, the average car accident with no injuries has $4,700 in property damage.
 For many, coming up with that much money is difficult and more costly than any increase in insurance premiums.

 Even if the car seems fine, it may have damage to the engine bolts or parts.
-Taking the car to a repair shop immediately after the accident is essential, even if it appears unscathed.
+Even if it appears unscathed, it is essential to take the car to a repair shop immediately after the accident.

 The insurance provider may deny you coverage or cancel the policy